andejong/nautdejong/README.md

 ### Using Docker
 The Docker environment in this project uses an installation of [Alpine Linux](https://alpinelinux.org/).
-Here are some useful commands to interact with Docker and the Alpine Linux environment.
+Here are some useful commands to interact with Docker and the Alpine Linux environment:
 ``` bash
 # Exit the bash shell
 $ exit